Leaching and percolation tests

 There is no statistical relationship between the variability and the concentration.

-The intra-laboratory CVr and inter-laboratory CVR are presented as a function of concentration, of L/S ratio, and by sample (Figure 6).
+The intra-laboratory CVr and inter-laboratory CVR are presented as a function of concentration, of L/S ratio, and by sample (Figure 4 a, b, c ,d and e).
 The statistical analysis of variance indicates no influence of these three factors neither of parameters on CVr and CVR.
-The validation trials are not conclusive: the very high variability for all the elements (mean CVR = 0.57) and organic substances (mean CVR = 0.73), all waste and all percolation fractions indicate the simultaneous presence of low values and high values during repetitions, so that the results are not normally distributed.
+The validation trials are not conclusive: the very high variability for all the elements (mean CVR = 0.57) and organic substances (mean CVR = 0.73), all waste and all percolation fractions indicate the simultaneous presence of low values and high values during repetitions, so that the results are not normally distributed (details in Supplementary Information of the cited paper, free access).
+The method cannot be used to assess leaching concentrations.

-• ill-defined solid/liquid separation (leaching or percolation tests).
+Ill-defined solid/liquid separation (leaching or percolation tests).

 Experiments indicates that this last point is critical since there are colloids and nanoparticles in the leachates, representing from 0 to 100% of the element fraction in the leachate.
 Numerous authors have documented that point.